TeeJay69/ConfigSync/Plan.md

 [x] Cleanup recyclebin after x
 [x] Verify that save dir system supports multiple saves on the same day.
 [ ] Add cleanup to sync and restore parts.
+[ ] Check if a save exists before restoring
 [ ] Format --help message.
 [ ] License stuff.
 Include license in installer.
 Display license in help message.
 [ ] Add more verbose messages.